 5.32.010 Scope

 This Section shall apply to all water generated on developed or undeveloped land entering the municipal separate stormwater system.
+All violations identified under this Section shall be subject to the enforcement procedures set forth in Section 5.36.

 HISTORY